-Through the Mentors project, we encourage independent filmmakers to develop the skills to create outstanding media projects.
+Through DC Shorts Mentors, we encourage independent filmmakers to develop the skills to create outstanding media projects.
 Taught by film professionals and peers, these interactive sessions are designed to build upon one another, developing the skills needed to better compete in the crowded field of filmmakers.

 These workshops are designed for filmmakers of all skill levels — from novices to seasoned professionals.